Why become a mindfulness teacher?

 - You have completed some form of higher education (at least a Bachelor’s degree)

-- You have at least one year of daily meditation practice
+- You have a daily meditation practice since a few months

 - You have attended one silent retreat of at least 2 nights.
-Proof of this can still be submitted at a later stage during the training.
+Proof of this can still be submitted at a later stage during the training (the latest before starting assessment).

 Click here for information on our retreats.
 Given the current circumstances, we also accept online retreats, but please contact us first to confirm that it meets the requirements.